coolerguy71/FreeBSD-GamingSetup/Readme.md

 ```
 ee ~/.minecraft/minecraft-runtime

-change the 4th line to this: JAVA_HOME=/usr/local/openjdk21
+change the 4th line to this: export JAVA_HOME=/usr/local/openjdk21
 ```

 > Now, after all of this, let's move into Prism Launcher!
 Select your language, and go through setup, and follow below!

 ![image](https://github.com/coolerguy71/FreeBSD-GamingSetup/assets/168948679/793382a4-c435-46c0-ab35-66bae1aa97ac)
+> *image is outdated, instead of .lwjgl3, pretend it's .minecraft :)

 Log in with your Microsoft account, and you're good to go!

 ===================================================
 > Happy gaming!

-> Doc By: coolguy71
+> Documentation By: coolguy71

 > Mizuma by Alexander88207